-VAT (Value-Added Tax) is collected by all sellers in each stage of the supply chain.
-Suppliers, manufacturers, distributors and retailers all collect the value added tax on taxable sales.
-Suppliers, manufacturers, distributors, retailers and end consumers all pay the VAT on their purchases.
-Businesses must track and document the VAT they pay on purchases in order to receive a credit for the VAT paid on their tax return.
-Tax jurisdictions receive the tax revenue throughout the entire supply chain as opposed to at the sale to the final consumer chain.
+VAT, on the other hand, is collected by all sellers in each stage of the supply chain.
+Suppliers, manufacturers, distributors, and retailers all collect VAT on taxable sales.
+Similarly, suppliers, manufacturers, distributors, retailers, and end consumers all pay VAT on their purchases.
+Businesses must track and document the VAT they pay on purchases to receive a credit for the VAT paid on their tax return.
+Under a VAT regime, tax jurisdictions receive tax revenue throughout the entire supply chain, not just at the point of sale to the final consumer.

 What triggers the tax administration requirement?